WUAB: Newscasts

 WUAB began producing two daily newscasts for WOIO on February 6, 1995, at 6 p.m. and 11 p.m. along with their existing 10 p.m. newscast under the umbrella brand Cleveland Television News.
 WOIO's newscasts originated within the joint newsroom in a style derived heavily from CITY-TV's CityPulse, while WUAB's newscasts came from a separate, more traditional set, both originating from Reserve Square in Downtown Cleveland.
 Marschall, Robinson, and Shanley were the only three on-air staffers to work exclusively for WUAB.
 Beginning in March 1996, WOIO and WUAB's newscasts were rebroadcast on an hour tape-delay over Akron station WAOH-LP (channel 29) and its Cleveland simulcast following the dissolution of WAKC-TV's news department.
 Gib Shanley left the station at the end of 1996, with Jeff Phelps as his replacement.
 Robinson left in February 1997 to join WKYC, with Cynthia Tinsley taking over as 10 p.m. co-anchor.
-Kimberly Godwin-Webb, who in 2021 would become the first Black female president of ABC News, served as news director for both stations from 1996 to 1998.
+Kimberly Godwin-Webb, who in 2021 became the first Black female president of ABC News, served as news director for both stations from 1996 to 1998.

 During this period, WUAB's 10 p.m. newscast began trailing WJW's newscast in the ratings, with the spring 1998 sweeps period showing WJW beating WUAB by a 2–1 margin despite the popularity of Marschall and Tinsley; this was attributed partly to UPN prime time programming providing a weaker than expected lead-in audience, as well as WOIO's news department assuming top priority.
 WUAB added an 11:30 a.m. newscast in October 1997, both as a complement to WOIO's established noon newscast and to help establish an autonomous identity for WUAB, but this was cancelled in December 1998 due to low ratings.
 By 1999, newscasts were branded Hometeam 19 News and Hometeam 43 News, based on WUAB's "Cleveland's Home Team" slogan, with Marschall assuming lead anchor duties at WOIO.
 WUAB began simulcasting WOIO's noon news in 2002, with all "19" branding remaining intact.

-Newscasts on WOIO and WUAB have utilized the same branding since May 2002, when all newscasts were renamed Action News, later amended to 19 Action News.
+Newscasts on WOIO and WUAB have used the same branding since May 2002, when all newscasts were renamed Action News, later amended to 19 Action News.
 As part of an overall rebrand to Cleveland 19 News in 2015, WUAB's 10 p.m. newscast was moved to a 90-minute block at 9 p.m., in turn moving MyNetworkTV programming into late evenings.
 After affiliating with The CW, the 9 p.m. newscast was moved back to a full hour at 10 p.m. and a 7 a.m. newscast, in place since 2011, was discontinued.
-Newscasts at 7:30 p.m. and 11 a.m. have since been added at WUAB along with a full reinstatement of the 7 a.m. newscast in June 2022.
+Newscasts at 7 p.m. and 11 a.m. have since been added at WUAB along with a full reinstatement of the 7 a.m. newscast in June 2022.
+The 9 p.m. news was reinstated in September 2025 concurrent with WUAB switching back to MyNetworkTV.

 Since 2019, all newscasts produced for WOIO and WUAB have used the 19 News branding.